Developers Guide

 Using Live WalletConnect (Advanced Testing):

 When testing with live WalletConnect (not simulator), you must use two different Chia wallet instances.
 You cannot use the same wallet or installation for both players.
-The easiest approach is to deploy the gaming system to a URL accessible by both computers and use two different systems (computers) with separate wallet installations.
+The easiest approach is to deploy the gaming system to a URL accessible by both computers and use two different systems with separate wallet installations.

 - Deploy the gaming system to a URL accessible by both computers (does not need to be publicly accessible; local network, VPN, or other private network setup is sufficient)

-- Use two different computers or systems, each with its own Chia wallet installation
+- Use two different computers or systems, each with its own Chia wallet installation (2.7.1 or later)

 - Each player connects their separate wallet via WalletConnect